 An obligatory exercise needs to be submitted by the student.

 The total amount of lectures is over 60 hours.

 In case of a few students registered, the course might be given as a self-study with limited supervision, i.e., without ordinary lectrues.

 Regulations for mandatory assignments can be found here.

 The assessment includes an oral examination in the first half of the semester, a written assignment and the final oral examination.
 The assignment must be passed in order to qualify for the final exam.
-These three components individually, count about 20,15 and 65%, of the final grade.
+These three components individually, counts 20,15 and 65%, of the final grade.